Icelain/helix-vesper/README.md

 # helix-vesper
-Vesper theme for helix, ported from neovim
+Vesper theme for helix, ported from neovim, designed to be more colorful